 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This thriller is a hardcover edition that was published by Grand Central Publishing on September 28, 1996 and has 432 pages.
+thriller that was published by Grand Central Publishing on September 28, 1996 and has 432 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Along Came a Spider, Kiss the Girls

 For some reason, Amazon refused to post this review, and I can’t see why.
 If anyone can figure it out, let me know.

 Third in the Alex Cross thriller series and revolving around Dr./Deputy Chief Alex Cross.

 Yeah, Jack & Jill is one of the few stories I did not finish.
 I like his characters — that Alex is an intriguing man, and I adore his kids and Nana Mama.
 Sampson sounds pretty good too, hubba hubba.

 BUT Patterson is mostly tell with a great storyline and part of me would like to finish Jack & Jill, BUT Patterson is too repetitive.
 I GET it.
 I g-e-t it.
 Blacks are always at the lowest rung of any official concern.
 Rich, white people will always have priority.
 While I appreciated the sketch about Sojourner Truth’s life, and agree with Nana Mama, that ramming-it-home habit of Patterson’s simply made me roll my eyes.